Pete Worden, Executive Director, Breakthrough Starshot; former Director of NASA Ames Research Center

 Geoff Landis is an American scientist, working on planetary exploration, interstellar propulsion, and advanced technology for space missions.
 Landis holds nine patents, primarily in the field of improvements to solar cells and photovoltaic devices, and has given presentations and commentary on the possibilities for interstellar travel and construction of bases on the Moon, Mars, and Venus.
 He is a fellow of the NASA Institute for Advanced Concepts.

-Kelvin Long is a physicist, author and the executive director of the Initiative for Interstellar Studies.
-He has worked in the aerospace sector for around fifteen years and he specializes in the subject of interstellar flight, with an emphasis on advanced propulsion concepts.
+Kelvin Long is a physicist, author and the Director of the Interstellar Research Centre.
+He has worked in the aerospace sector for around twenty years and he specializes in the subject of interstellar flight, with an emphasis on advanced propulsion concepts.

 Philip Lubin, University of California, Santa Barbara